jj09/jj09.github.io/_posts/2017-01-26-my-notes-from-the-passionate-programmer.md

 ---
 <p><a href="http://amzn.to/2DKemOf"><img class="aligncenter size-full wp-image-32" src="{{ site.baseurl }}/assets/2017/01/Chad-Fowler-The-Passionate-Programmer.jpg" alt="Chad Fowler - The Passionate Programmer" width="300" height="450" /></a></p>
 <p>It's been a while since I read <a href="http://chadfowler.com/">Chad Fowler's</a> <a href="http://amzn.to/2DKemOf">The Passionate Programmer</a>.</p>
 <p>Recently I found notes I did during reading it.
 I thought I would share them with you.
-It is tl;dr of every one of 53 chapters of the book.</p>
+It is tl;dr of every one of the 53 chapters of the book.</p>
 <p>1.
 Keep on radar bleeding edge technologies vs sunset technologies.<br />
 2. Follow job market requirements.<br />
-3. Understand business.<br />
+3. Understand the business.<br />
 4. Be the Worst in the team so you can learn from others.<br />
-5. Learn/know different type programming languages (C#, C, python, prolog...).<br />
+5. Learn/know different type of programming languages (C#, C, python, prolog...).<br />
-6. Avoid fear-driven career choice.<br />
+6. Avoid fear-driven career choices.<br />
-7. Keep on radar known tech/platforms vs unknown(to learn).<br />
+7. Keep radar on known tech/platforms vs unknown(to learn).<br />
-8. Learn what is under abstraction layer of your programming language.<br />
+8. Learn what is under the abstraction layer of your programming language.<br />
 9. Use different technologies.<br />
-10. Log your excitement level over days.<br />
+10. Log your excitement level over the days.<br />
-11. Everyday learn something new about tech/tools you are using.<br />
+11. Every day learn something new about the tech/tools you are using.<br />
 12. Learn how business work.<br />
 13. Have/find a mentor.<br />
 14. Be a Mentor.<br />